ValuedMammal/Hello-github-walkthrough/README.md

   `gpg --list-secret-keys --keyid-format=long`

   The key id consists of the last 16 characters of the full key fingerprint.
 Next, we'll export the public key in a block of text.
 For example, the id for the gpg key I'm using is '2CB55EE5DB7241BA.'
-You would substitute your own key id below where it says <your-key-id>.
+You would substitute your own key id below where it says 'your-key-id.'
 Paste the entire output including the beginning and ending tags to the empty text box on github.
-For more info, visit the help docs for [generating a gpg key](#https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)
+For more info, visit the help docs for [generating a gpg key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)

   `gpg --armor --export <your-key-id>`